nathansebhastian/omnifood/README.md

 ## On how it works I learned:
 * How to draw circles with CSS
-* Cool technique to create separation between sections
+* Cool technique to create separation between sections (clearfix)
 * Incorporate play store and app store button

 ### New things I learned from the entire course: